apfurlan/PPJ_k8s_AWS_TF_AF/README.md

 ### **Folders**

-- infrastructure : Corresponds to the terraform files to provisioning the EKS.
+- infrastructure : Corresponds to the terraform files to provisioning EKS and VPC.
 - k8s :
-    - argoCD : bash scripts to connect to the k8s cluster
+    - ArgoCD : bash scripts to connect to the k8s cluster
     - MkDocs : Manifests(.yaml) to deploy in argoCD

+# **How to interact with your project**
+Just download (or git-clone) this project and adapt the codes to suit your needs.

 # **Acknowledgements**
-I acknoledge Gabriel Bonifácio for several helpful discussions.
+I acknoledge [Gabriel Bonifácio](https://github.com/ghbonifacio) for several helpful discussions.

 # **Author**